nealian/typer-configparse/docs/source/index.rst

 Welcome to typer-configparse's documentation!
 ===================================

-This thing does some stuff
+An extension for `Typer <https://github.com/tiangolo/typer>` to add configuration file support to (sub)command Options.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including :ref:`installation` for the project.

 .. note::